Thermonectus marmoratus: Swimming

-Distribution
+Distribution and habitat

-Sunburst diving beetles are found in extreme Southern California (mainly Peninsular Ranges), southern Utah, Arizona, New Mexico, Texas (where first recorded in 1996), and Mexico.
+Sunburst diving beetles are found in extreme Southern California (mainly Peninsular Ranges), southern Utah, Arizona, New Mexico and Texas (where first recorded in 1996) in the United States, and in Mexico.

-Development
+They inhabit various slow-moving freshwater habitats, especially shallow, temporary or intermittent pools and creeks (arroyos) with little or no aquatic vegetation.
+When their water source dries up they will fly to a new one.

-Early development
+Development of eggs and larvae

 Eggs that are laid by the mother are initially 3.5 to 4 mm in length and lack pigmentation or any special features – causing them to be white and opaque.
 As the embryo develops, it begins to appear more translucent.
 Around a third of the way into development, the eyes become externally visible, however, the head region will only become discernible nearly halfway into development.
-The larvae of the organism have legs, a soft body, antennae, and are aquatic - preying primarily on mosquito larvae and other aquatic animals.
+The larvae of T. marmoratus have legs, a soft body, antennae, and are aquatic - preying primarily on mosquito larvae and other aquatic animals.
 The beetles pupate on land, and can develop from an egg to an adult in 28 days.

 Visual system

 Multiple retinas

 Scientists have discovered the larval visual system of Thermonectus marmoratus have incredibly complex eyes that resemble a camera's bifocal capabilities.
 The beetle has a total of 12 eyes (six eyes on either side of its head), but a total of twenty eight retinas.
 Early in the organism's development, there are many conserved functions and cell lineages between the diving beetle and other insect species such as the fly (Drosophila).
 However, there are also some stark differences, including larger numbers of cells which will form the two retinas per eye, as well as a large scale reorganization of the eye tissues.
 This is especially observed with the migration of photoreceptors in later stages of development.
 The eyes are also not attached to any muscles, which restricts them from moving.
 Instead, the beetle scans its visual field by moving its head from side to side.
-The larvae eyes are mapped to six distinct neuropils (clusters of interwoven nerves) that function as the optic lobe.
+The larval eyes are mapped to six distinct neuropils (clusters of interwoven nerves) that function as the optic lobe.
 As the beetle reaches adulthood – these neurophils degenerate and are replaced with a mature optic lobe.
 Adult beetles develop compound eyes, similar to many other insects.

 Eye patch

 Along with the six eyes on either side of the head, larvae also have an eye patch.
 This eye patch does not have a lens, but is composed of retinal tissue.
-Scientists theorize that this functions in filling the gap in vision at the top of the head, and can alert the beetle larvae of a change in light – which may be indicative of an overhead predator.
+Scientists theorize that this functions in filling the gap in vision at the top of the head, and can alert the beetle larva of a change in light – which may be indicative of an overhead predator.